When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 With a free account, you can use basic filters like age, gender and distance.
 If you upgrade to a paid account you have so many more filters to choose from including their sexual preferences and kinks.

 It’s a real shame this app is so quiet.

+The one positive thing I also noticed during my Hud review is the profiles.
 Profile setup for Hud is a bit more involved than you might expect from a hookup app.
 You start off with fairly basic things like height, whether or not you drink, smoke or do drugs.
 After that, things get a little more personal.